working with Advisers in

 Career planning can be thought of as a journey with many interesting stops along the way.
 But as with any successful journey, there needs to be a map to follow to reach the journey’s goal.

-Welcome to Glen Oaks Community College Support Services for Students with Disabilities.
+Welcome to Glen Oaks Community College Disability Support Services.
 Our mission is to serve Glen Oaks Community College students with disabilities by providing the necessary services to allow them equal access to all Glen Oaks community College programs and activities.
 It is our privilege to provide accommodations and services to eligible students, and to serve as an advocate for students with disabilities.

 Need to make an appointment for an intake?
-Email Karen Webber via her Contact Form.
+Contact the Disability Support Services counselor.

-A wide variety of accommodations are available to eligible students, including, but not necessarily limited to:
+A wide variety of accommodations are available tostudents, including, but not necessarily limited to:

 - Additional time on quizzes and tests